 1 tsp. sugar

 2 eggs (or 2 tbsp. garam flour)

 2.5 c. milk (or oat/soy/almond milk)

 Mix dry ingredients, mix wet ingredients, pour wet into dry.
 Whisk until uniform, but still lumpy.
 (As little as possible!)
 Cook on a dry non-stick pan.
 No oil.

 Admin questions Show more

 What's a good ratio of users to mods for an instance?
 Or is there no hard and fast rule?

 And is anyone on kith.kitchen interested in helping me moderate?

-All about food, recipes, and cooking.
+All about food, friends, cooking and community.